A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions

 For very large \J momenta the cross section leads to a small angle scattering what also limits the possible momentum transfer.
-In both cases $\Delta W$ is small and so the contribution to the integrated rate is close to zero.
+In both cases $\Delta W$ is small and so the contribution to the integrated rate is close to zero.}

-The integrated collision rate is obviously zero if we admit neither collisions nor potential.
-If we allow only for potential interactions we see only a spurious rate caused by the potential (see discussion in section \ref{chIIIb}).
-It is much smaller than the integrated rate if collisions are active.
-Without potential interaction the integrated collisional rate is most negative.
-The \Q potential keeps the \cc closer together hence the overlap with the \J Wigner density gets larger with the consequence of a less negative integrated collisional yield.